davidrhoden/pretendgeolocation/HowToSpoofGeolocation.md

 So how did we do it?

 First, fire up your Chrome browser.
 (Other browsers may have similar capabilities, but these instructions are for Chrome.)
 Then open **Chrome Inspector**.
-I typically do this by simply right clicking on a web page, anywhere, and selecting `Inspect`.
+I typically do this by simply right- clicking on a web page, anywhere, and selecting `Inspect`.
 The inspector will open up on the page.
 (Lagniappe hint: if the Inspector is stuck in your window taking up most of the room, you can go into the Inspector Settings and change "Dock Side" to pop the Inspector out into its own window.
 I recommend you do this.)

 I hope many of you are already familiar with Chrome Inspector, but I'll try not to skip any steps in case this is all new.
 (And if you find it confusing, please [email me](mailto:david@onlineoptimism.com) email me and I'll try to explain and improve these instructions.)